Immunisation for babies and toddlers

 Different vaccines protect for different lengths of time.
 Your child will sometimes need a booster vaccination to strengthen their immunity.

-Some vaccines protect against more than 1 disease in a single vaccine
+Some vaccines protect against more than 1 disease

-The schedule is deliberately spaced to boost your child's immunity.
-Each vaccination on the schedule is timed for the best immune response and protection.
 For the best protection against disease, immunise your tamariki at the recommended times.
 Not getting them immunised on time puts tamariki at greater risk of getting a serious disease.